zsardisantos/ac215_NewsJuice/README.md

    - **Combines** retrieved chunks with the briefing and user preferences (**promt augmentation**)
    - Generates a summary via an **LLM** from the augmented prompt
    - Produces an **audio podcast file** (MP3) from the summary via text-to-speech conversion
-   - The chat history is stored in the `newsbd`
+   - The chat history is stored in the `newsdb`

 ---